IET-NITK/IET-NITK.github.io/_posts/2020-06-29-spectrum-pride-month.md

 ---
 title: Effect of technology on rights and freedoms of the queer community
 author: Feyaz
 image: spectrumbanner.png
+displayOnBlog: false
 ---

-# Effect of technology on rights and freedoms of the queer community
+Exploring how technology has affected the queer community

 Today the entire world is just one screen away, with technology turning from an option to a necessity.
 And in recent years we’ve seen the internet turn from an online repository of information to a tool for spreading knowledge to cause change.
 So it becomes our duty to stand for what we believe in, and show our support in humans everywhere.

 We at IET NITK stand with NITK spectrum, and we’d like to raise awareness of how advances made in tech in the last decade have done wonders for queer representation and queer rights.
 We believe no one should force your opinions, so we aim to provide our opinion, and leave you to decide what to do with it.

-## Queer rights
+#### Queer rights
 Isn’t it strange to think that a significant percentage of people are being persecuted for being the way they think or feel, and are trapped in a system that treats them like second class citizens?
 For many places around the world, this is still a reality, but the advent of technology has done much to remove the stigma around the issue.
 With more and more people putting their lives and experiences forward, we can help decriminalise the act of being who we are.

 Let’s start off in India, where nearly two years ago Section 377 still hadn’t been amended.
 Section 377 was a section of the IPC initiated in British Raj, which treated consenting homosexual sex between adults as a punishable offence, with up to 10 years of imprisonment.
 You may remember the many peaceful demonstrations and parades held to draw attention to how it criminalised approximately 2.5 million Indians.
 That small victory, to be treated as citizens equal to anyone else, was the culmination of about 150 years of being trapped on the wrong side of the mob.
 So what do you think changed?